 Just be sure the loans will mature before you’re ready to buy, since you can invest in both three-year and five-year loans.

 Find Cheaper Housing

-Prior to your first all-cash purchase of a home, you might rent, or borrow to buy something.
+Prior to buying a house in cash, you might rent, or borrow to buy something.

 Either way, keep costs low so you save even more money.

 For example, I bought a mobile home on a lot for $19,500, with a down payment of $5,000.